 - Automatic marketing→sales transfer at a defined threshold

 Unified Multi-channel Integration: Optimal detection requires a 360° view combining website, email, LinkedIn, and phone calls.
-Hot prospects leave signals on multiple channels simultaneously.
-An integrated Email + LinkedIn approach captures these multiple signals and provides a complete picture of purchase intent.
+Hot prospects leave signals across multiple channels simultaneously.
+An integrated Email + LinkedIn approach captures these multiple signals and provides a complete picture of buying intent.
 Statistics confirm that prospects engaged on at least 2 channels convert 3.5 times better than those limited to a single channel.

 How to Convert a Hot Prospect?

 Identifying a hot prospect is only the first step.
 Conversion requires precise orchestration of timing, message, and channels.
-A poorly handled hot prospect can become warm again in a few days.
+A poorly handled hot prospect can become lukewarm again within days.

 Timing is the most critical factor in converting hot prospects.
 Data shows that the probability of conversion drops by 80% if the first contact occurs after 5 days versus within 24 hours.